 This is a slight variation of Josh's strategy and solution outlined in the Stitches tutorial.
 For some extra reading, I encourage checking out Josh's full dark theme solution or digging into the source code example!

-The only other modification is to update the ThemeContext to toggle the appropriate className on the root document element:
+The only other modification is updating the ThemeContext to toggle the appropriate className on the root document element:

 When running in development, the site may initially load in the default light mode.
-The dark theme CSS custom properties are added to the page when darkTheme.className is used in ThemeContext.tsx.
+The page adds the dark theme CSS custom properties when using darkTheme.className in ThemeContext.tsx.
 I'm not a Stitches pro, but looking at the current source, it appears this occurs in the className getter function which triggers a stylesheet update.
 Note that this may change in the future, as Stitches is in beta.

-When built for production, however, the pages are statically generated.
-The Theme Context should be run and rendered which will add the dark theme variables to the static version of the site, avoiding the flash of the light theme on the initial page load.
+When built for production, Gatsby statically generates each page which all include the Theme Context.
+The Theme Context adds the dark theme variables to the site when run and rendered as part of the static build.
+This avoids the flash of the light theme on the initial page load.

-This was a pretty niche problem, but I thought I'd share my current solution as I hadn't discovered one myself in the docs or example repos.
-Happy styling with Stitches, and big thanks to the team's awesome work.
+This was a pretty niche problem.
+I thought I'd share my current solution since I hadn't discovered one myself in the docs or example repos.
+Happy styling with Stitches, and a big thanks to the team's awesome work.
 Looking forward to seeing Stitches evolve even more. 🧶🪡

 Subscribe to the newsletter